Phycocyanin: benefits, dosage, contraindications

 Hypercholesterolemia

-No dosages available to make recommendations.
-A study indicates that 1 g/day of phycocyanin is generally recognized as safe.
+No dosage information is available to make recommendations.
+One study indicates that 1 g/day of phycocyanin is generally recognized as safe.

 Interactions